MagicDash91/ML-Engineering-Project/Resume Screening with AI/readme.md

-# Resume Matcher with Google Gemini and FastAPI
+# Resume Matcher with Google Gemini, Langchain, Langgraph, Langsmith and FastAPI

 This project uses **FastAPI** and **Google Gemini** to build an AI-powered **Resume Matcher** web application.
 It helps automate the resume screening process by analyzing uploaded resumes and comparing them with a given job description.
 The results are returned with a match score and detailed analysis in a **clean, readable format**.